leekcummings/cs-330-rust/data_types.md

 # Data Types
 Rust is a statically typed and explicitly language.
-Although the compiler can infer what type an unlabeled variable is, it's best to always label your variables to avoid future confusion.<br>
+Although the compiler can infer what type an unlabeled variable is, it's best to always label your variables to avoid future confusion.
+I actually couldn't find any information on if Rust is strongly typed or weakly typed.<br>
-I actually couldn't find any information on if Rust is strongly typed or weakly typed.
+Download the [data_types.rs](exercises/1_data_types.rs) exercise or create your own code based on the tutorial below.
 ## Keywords
 Rust has numerous strict keywords that cannot be used to name variables or attributes.
 Included in this list are `if`, `loop`, `self`, and `true`, which are all words used in frequently in programming.
 According to the [Rust Programming Language Book](https://doc.rust-lang.org/book/), there are 52 total reserved words.
 ## Scalar types